liron7722/AccessibleCourtData/README.md

 # AccessibleCourtData
-This is final project made by liron revah
+This is final project made by liron revah and baruh shalumov